Written by Craig Fearn

 How much time should a small business spend on social media each week?

 Three to four hours per week is realistic for most small businesses managing two platforms.
 Batch your content creation into one 90-minute session, spend 15 minutes daily on community management (replying to comments and messages), and 30 minutes monthly reviewing analytics.
-If you're spending more than five hours weekly without seeing enquiries, something's wrong with your strategy β not your effort level.
+If your social media marketing is eating more than five hours weekly without producing enquiries, something’s wrong with your strategy - not your effort level.
+Pick one number to watch (enquiries, clicks, or saves), track it for 30 days, and adjust.

 Should I pay for social media ads or just post organically?

 Both, but organic first.
 Build your content rhythm and figure out what resonates before spending money.
-Once you know which posts drive engagement, put Β£5β10/day behind your best performers to reach more local people.
+Once you know which posts drive engagement, put £5–10/day behind your best performers to reach more local people and build brand awareness in your service area.
 Organic reach on Facebook is roughly 5% of your followers now.
-Without some ad spend, most of your followers won't even see your posts.
+Without some ad spend, most of your followers won’t even see your posts.
 Our Facebook ads guide covers the specifics.

 Is it worth hiring a social media manager for a small business?

-Craig brings strategic business advisory experience to digital marketing, having spent over a decade advising C-suite executives and boards on organizational strategy.
-As a Fellow of the Royal Society for Public Health (FRSPH) and Fellow of the Chartered Management Institute (FCMI), he applies evidence-based thinking to marketing strategyβhelping Cornwall businesses make informed decisions backed by research, not hype.
+Craig is Director of Outcome Digital Marketing.
+He brings over a decade of C-suite advisory experience, having advised senior executives and boards on organisational strategy before focusing on the marketing decisions that move the needle for smaller businesses.
+As a Fellow of the Royal Society for Public Health (FRSPH) and Fellow of the Chartered Management Institute (FCMI), he applies evidence-based thinking to marketing - helping Cornwall and UK businesses make informed decisions backed by research, not hype.